-The hydrostatic test of pipes intended for boilers, super heaters or pressure systems with working pressure higher than 4,0 N/mm2, or conveying liquefied gases and dangerous media, may be required to be witnessed by the Surveyor.
+The hydrostatic test of pipes intended for pressure systems with working pressure higher than 4,0 N/mm2 may be required to be witnessed by the Surveyor.

 1.8.3 Subject to the prior approval of the procedure, a non-destructive test by ultrasonic or eddy current may be accepted as an alternative to the hydrostatic test.